zalando/zmon/README.rst

  * Internal charting and integrated Grafana for dash boards
  * Entity service to push entities, e.g. hosts, databases, ... we push ec2, elbs, ... via zmon-aws-agent
  * Define checks via yaml files and push using zmon-cli or via discovery from git sources
+ * Use trial run in the UI to develop your checks/alerts with quick feedback
+ * Trigger instant evaluation from UI for checks on longer intervals to rerun commands

 Start Demo using Vagrant
 ========================